zachisfrank/computer-sci-project-1/README.md

-To ensure the program works as required, make sure all file paths are correct before using program
+To ensure the program works as required, make sure all file paths are correct before using program The admin username: admin
+The admin password: admin
+click on consolidated.py to start the program
 # Project Description

 This project involves developing a Python-based software solution for a small family business that sells games.
 The software aims to streamline the management of customer orders, inventory, and sales records while ensuring data security and accuracy.
 A simple text-based interface will be used to interact with the system, allowing for efficient operation without requiring advanced technical knowledge.